Adroiti/docs-for-code-review-tools/Cppcheck/copyCtorPointerCopying.md

 ## Description

-Value of pointer `var`, which points to allocated memory, is copied in copy constructor instead of allocating new memory.
+Value of pointer points to allocated memory and is copied in copy constructor instead of allocating new memory.

 ## Further Reading